nlara6156/CPE487/README.md

                     nx_state <= ENTER_GAME; -- if balls are not in play, continue to this state to put them in play END IF;
 ```
+- This condition ensures that all balls are shown on the screen at the same time if all the balls are in play.
 ```
              -- conditions to put balls in play and make them appear on screen IF (game_on(1) = '0' AND balls_on_screen(0) = '0' AND ps_state = BALL_COLL) THEN